robbrucks/linux-academy-ex280/README.md

        ansible-playbook -i ./inventory \
          /usr/share/ansible/openshift-ansible/playbooks/openshift-metrics/config.yml

 *It will take quite a while for the metrics system to build the cassandra DB and start up.
+Mine took 15 minutes.
 Be patient.*